yedidyakfir/rapyer/docs/documentation/crud-operations.md

 ### Bulk Model Deletion - `adelete_many()`

-For better performance when deleting multiple models, use the `adelete_many()` classmethod which performs all deletions in a single Redis transaction:
+For better performance when deleting multiple models, use the `adelete_many()` classmethod which performs all deletions in a single Redis transaction.
+You can pass either model instances or Redis keys directly:

 ```python
 async def bulk_delete_example():